virgild/caddy-tlsconsul/README.md

 ## Installation

 You need to compile Caddy by yourself to use this plugin.
+Alternativly you can use my Docker image that already includes Consul KV storage, more infos below.

 - Set up a working Go installation, see https://golang.org/doc/install
 - Checkout Caddy source code from https://github.com/mholt/caddy